KfW 270 Solar Loan in 2026: Rates from 3.75%, Up to EUR 150 Million

 Solar Panel Costs in Germany (March 2026)

-Solar panel prices have reached a historic low in Germany.
-The average cost per kilowatt-peak (kWp) is now around EUR 1,015, down approximately 4.25% compared to 2025.
-Combined with the 0% VAT on residential systems up to 30 kWp (confirmed still active through 2026), solar installations have never been more affordable.
+Solar panel prices have stayed low in Germany.
+Industry tracking puts the average cost per kilowatt-peak (kWp) at around EUR 1,015 in 2026, down roughly 4% compared to 2025.
+Combined with the 0% VAT on residential systems up to 30 kWp under §12 Abs.
+3 UStG (still active in 2026), a residential PV system is well within reach for most homeowners.

 Typical System Costs